rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 Some of the most recent additions are:

-- Karts and gliders
+- Karts and gliders.
-- Health meters
+- Health meters.
-- More visuals with butterflies and fish
+- More visuals with butterflies and fish.

 A stress test is scheduled for 2021-04-17 17:30 UTC and everyone is invited to join.